streamich/freestyler/README.md

 ### Styled components

-`freestyler` allows you to write *"presentational"* components using the "styled component" syntax:
+`freestyler` allows you to write *presentational* components using the "styled component" syntax:

 ```js
 const RedText = css.span({